kstypik/letteranne/README.md

 - Install [Docker](https://docs.docker.com/get-docker/)
 - Install [uv](https://github.com/astral-sh/uv) to manage Python's virtual environments and packages
-- Install [pnpm](https://pnpm.io/installation) to manage frontend packages

 Optional dependencies:

-- Recommended: Install [just](https://github.com/casey/just) to run project tasks (optional, but recommended; if you don't install it you have to copy-paste commands from justfile to follow the rest of this section)
+- **Recommended**: Install [just](https://github.com/casey/just) to run project tasks (optional, but recommended; if you don't install it you have to copy-paste commands from justfile to follow the rest of this section)
 - Install [mise](https://mise.jdx.dev/) to manage versions of Node.js and Python
 - Install [EditorConfig](https://editorconfig.org/) to keep coding style consistent